aniquekhawar/Charlotte-Hornets-Four-Factors-Analysis-and-Player-Clustering/README.md

-# Charlotte Hornets Four-Factors Analysis and Player Clustering
+# Four Factors Analysis and Player Clustering

 > In this project, I analyze the Charlotte Hornets basketball team regarding the Four Factors by Dean Oliver.
 These are **Shooting**, **Turnovers**, **Rebounding**, and **Free Throws**.
 >